Navigational Menu End

 Critical Communications in a Process Driven World

-Simulcast P25: Reality and Myth by Andrew Wozencroft and Brian Overton, Simoco Group
+by Andrew Wozencroft and Brian Overton, Simoco Group

 The benefits of Simulcast technology are well proven, delivering cost effective wide area coverage, efficient use of frequencies and ease of use for both mobile users and controllers.
 At the same time, Simulcast has been associated with complexity and a degree of “black art.”
 With the arrival of IP, Simoco has removed much of the confusion surrounding the configuration and management of both analogue and digital Simulcast systems.